Extrinsic Geometry and Linear Differential Equations: Introduction

 The first one is just the category whose objects are the osculating maps $\varphi\colon (M, \mathfrak f) \to L/L^0 \subset \Flag(V, \phi )$.

-The second one represents the category of (weightedly) involutive systems of linear differential equations defined in weighted jet bundles (of finite type if $V$ is finite dimensional).
-See~\cite{Mor2002} for the definition of (weightedly) involutive systems.
+The second one represents the category of (weighted) involutive systems of linear differential equations defined in weighted jet bundles (of finite type if $V$ is finite dimensional).
+See~\cite{Mor2002} for the definition of (weighted) involutive systems.

-The third one is the category of the principal fibre bundles $P$ over filtered manifolds $(M, \f )$ with structure group $K^0 \subset L^0$ equipped with an $\mathfrak l$ valued 1-form $\omega$ satisfying above all $d\omega + \frac 12 [\omega, \omega] = 0$ as well as some natural conditions with respect to the bundle structure.
+The third one is the category of the principal fibre bundles $P$ over filtered manifolds $(M, \f )$ with structure group $K^0 \subset L^0$ equipped with an $\mathfrak l$ valued 1-form $\omega$ satisfying above all ${\rm d}\omega + \frac 12 [\omega, \omega] = 0$ as well as some natural conditions with respect to the bundle structure.

-In each category we define congruence class to clarify our implicit identification of those objects that are congruent.
-For instance, two extrinsic bundles $(P, K^0, (M, \f), \omega)$ and $(P', K'^0, (M', \f), \omega ')$ are called congruent if the extensions of structure groups to $L^0$ of $P$ and $P'$ are isomorphic with $(M, \f)=(M', \f)$, the induced map on the base spaces being the identity map.
+In each category we define the notion of a congruence class to clarify our implicit identification of those objects that are congruent.
+For instance, two extrinsic bundles $\big(P, K^0, (M, \f), \omega\big)$ and~$(P', K'^0, (M', \f), \omega ')$ are called congruent if the extensions of structure groups to $L^0$ of $P$ and~$P'$ are isomorphic with $(M, \f)=(M', \f)$, the induced map on the base spaces being the identity map.

-In section 3 we show that these three categories are categorically isomorphic up to congruences and coverings.
+In Section~\ref{sec4} we show that these three categories are categorically isomorphic up to congruences and coverings.
 Thus, roughly speaking, the extrinsic geometry in flag manifold and the geometry of involutive systems of linear differential equations are equivalent and their equivalence problem reduces to that of extrinsic bundles.